Apply for Financial Aid

 - Keep copies of all information that you fill out and submit to APU.

 - Financial aid is a lengthy process.
-Please start as early as possible and respond quickly to all requests for additional information from Graduate Student Financial Services.
+Please start as early as possible and respond quickly to all requests for additional information from Student Financial Services.